Comparison guide

 |---|---|---|

-| Group trip with everyone adding expenses | Usually the better fit | Possible, but not the main strength |
+| Group trip where everyone wants to add expenses | Usually the better fit | Good if one person is keeping the record; not a collaborative group ledger |

 | Ongoing IOU with one person | Can track balances | Strong fit: running balance, history, follow-ups |